michellechlin/Time-Series-Analysis/README.md

 STEP 3.2 - Explore the K lags of all your X-variables (change X-variable one by one).
 This function also reports the linear correlation coefficients in the top right corner that should be the same/similar as calculated by CCF.
 The difference with CCF is that i) you will see the actual form of relationship from the plots; ii) you will not see the future lags, which is okay, since you cannot know future values of the X-variables anyway, without predicting them separately and introducing even more uncertainty into the model for you Y-variable.

-STEP4 - Combine the variables (Y, lagged X, and non-lagged X that you found relevant) in a matrix (e.g., call it "D") and check correlations again, check if there any multicollinearity, with |r|>0.8, use
+STEP 4 - Combine the variables (Y, lagged X, and non-lagged X that you found relevant) in a matrix (e.g., call it "D") and check correlations again, check if there any multicollinearity, with |r|>0.8, use
 ```
 $ library(GGally)
 $ library(Hmisc)